-- SMTP Server Address: Enter the mail server address.
-For example, mymail.com. - Sender Email Address: Enter the email address of the user who will send the email.
-For example, John@mymail.com. - Authentication Mode: Select None to disable the authentication feature, or select SMTP and then enter the User Name and Password according to the mail server configuration. - Sender User Name: Enter the user name to login the mail server. - Sender Password: Enter the password to login the mail server - Receiver #1 Email Address: Enter the first email address of the user who will receive the email.
+- SMTP Server Address: Enter the mail server address. - Sender Email Address: Enter the email address of the user who will send the email. - Sender User Name: Enter the user name to login the mail server.

-Receiver #2 Email Address: Enter the second email address of the user who will receive the email.
+- Sender Password: Enter the password to login the mail server - Receiver #1 Email Address: Enter the first email address of the user who will receive the email - Receiver #2 Email Address: Enter the second email address of the user who will receive the email.

-4.7 Motion Detect
+4.8 Motion Detect